top of page

 • We remain over weighted in terms of U.S. stocks and under weighted fixed income.

-• Our main areas of focus has been large-cap domestic equities and mid-cap growth oriented domestic equities.
+• Our primary areas of focus are large-cap domestic equities and mid-cap growth oriented domestic equities.

-• Valuations appear to be better in small and mid-cap equities, which is where we would like to increase our exposure now that the federal reserve has begun to lower interest rates.
+• Valuations appear to be better in small and mid-cap equities, which is where we would like to increase our exposure now that the federal reserve has lowered interest rates.
+We will continue to postpone that change until there are signs of small and mid-cap stocks beginning to show more upside momentum.

 Roy Blumberg,